-Video Shadow C000, 32K

-This option specifies the way that the 32 KB of video ROM beginning at C0000h is treated.
+Video Shadow C000,32K This option specifies how the 32 KB of video ROM at C0000h is treated.
 The settings are:

 Setting Description Disabled The contents of the video ROM are not copied to RAM.
-Cached The contents of the video ROM area from C0000h - C7FFFh are not only copied from ROM to RAM, the contents of the C0000h - C7FFFh RAM area can be written to or read from cache memory.
-Shadow The contents of the video ROM area from C0000h - C7FFFh are copied (shadowed) from ROM to RAM for faster execution.
+Enabled The contents of the video ROM area from C0000h - C7FFFh are copied (shadowed) from ROM to RAM for faster execution.
+Cached The contents of the video ROM area from C0000h - C7FFFh are copied from ROM to RAM and can be written to or read from cache memory.

 The Optimal default setting is Cached.
-The Fail - Safe default setting is Disabled.
+The Fail-Safe default setting is Disabled.

-Shadow C800,16K Shadow CC00,16K
+Shadow C800,16K Shadow CC00,16K Shadow D000,16K Shadow D400,16K Shadow D800, 16K Shadow DC00 16K

-Shadow D000,16K

-Shadow D400,16K

-Shadow D800, 16K

-Shadow DC00,16K

-These options enable shadowing of the contents of the ROM area named in the option title.
-The ROM area that is not used by ISA adapter cards will be allocated to PCI adapter cards.
+Shadow DC00,16K These options enable shadowing of the contents of the ROM area named in the option.
+ROM areas not used by ISA adapter cards are allocated to PCI adapter cards.
 The settings are:

-Setting Description Disabled The contents of the video ROM are not copied to RAM.
-Cached The contents of the video ROM area from C0000h - C7FFFh are not only copied from ROM to RAM, the contents of the C0000h - C7FFFh RAM area can be written to or read from cache memory.
-Shadow The contents of the video ROM area from C0000h - C7FFFh are copied (shadowed) from ROM to RAM for faster execution.
+Setting Description Disabled The contents of the named ROM area (C800, CC00, etc.) are not copied to RAM.
+Cached The contents of the named ROM area (C800, CC00, etc.) are copied from ROM to RAM and can be written to or read from cache memory.
+Enabled The contents of the named ROM area (C800, CC00, etc.) are copied from ROM to RAM for faster execution.

-The Optimal and Fail - Safe default settings are Disabled.
+The Optimal and Fail-Safe default settings are Disabled.